-Category 100-93/A 92-86/B 85-75/C 74-70/D 69-0/F Accuracy of Information All information is accurate and closely relates to the text where writing is creative.
-Most of the information is accurate, but one or two things throughout were incorrectly quoted or referred to.
-Three or four instances of inaccuracy.
-Five or six instances of inaccuracy.
-Six or more instances of inaccuracy.
-Creative Effort Project is highly creative and involved obvious effort Project is somewhat creative, but some ideas are unoriginal.
-Effort is still clearly displayed.
-More effort could have been used.
-Some of the pages are creative, but only the minimum was attempted.
-Only the minimum was attempted throughout.
-Pages are plain.
-No creativity was used.
-Quality of Thought The writing and illustrative aspects both show higher level thinking.
-Most of the project contains elements that show higher level thinking.
-3 or 4 aspects of the project do not prove quality thought; ideas are cliché or generic.
-5 to 7 aspects of the project use cliché or generic ideas, either in the writing or illustrative portions.
-More than 7 aspects of the project are generic or cliché.
-Quality thought does not seem to be considered.
-Completed All Pages (26) All pages complete.
-1 page is missing.
-2 pages are missing.
-3 pages are missing.
-4 or more pages are missing.
-Grammar/ Spelling There are only 1 or 2 grammar or spelling are errors.
-There are 3 or 4 grammar or spelling errors.
-There are 5 or 6 grammar or spelling errors.
-There are 7 to 9 grammar or spelling errors.
-There are 10 or more grammar or spelling errors.
-Writing Style is Appropriate for Assignment The writing style is appropriate for each page and is on the ninth grade level.
-Writing style may be inappropriate or immature on one page.
-Writing style is inappropriate or immature on two pages.
-Writing style is inappropriate or immature on three pages.
-Writing style is inappropriate or immature on more than three pages.
+Category 100-93/A 92-86/B 85-75/C 74-70/D 69-0/F Accuracy of All information Most of the Three or four Five or six Six or more Information is accurate and information is instances of instances of instances of closely relates accurate, but inaccuracy. inaccuracy. inaccuracy. to the text one or two where writing things is creative. throughout were incorrectly quoted or referred to.
+Creative Effort Project is highly Project is More effort Only the No creativity creative and somewhat could have been minimum was was used. involved creative, but used.
+Some of attempted obvious effort some ideas are the pages are throughout. unoriginal. creative, but Pages are plain.
+Effort is still only the clearly minimum was displayed. attempted.
+Quality of The writing Most of the 3 or 4 aspects 5 to 7 aspects of More than 7 Thought and illustrative project contains of the project do the project use aspects of the aspects both elements that not prove cliché or project are show higher show higher quality generic ideas, generic or level thinking. level thinking. thought; ideas either in the cliché.
+Quality are cliché or writing or thought does generic. illustrative not seem to be portions. considered.
+Completed All All pages l page is 2 pages are 3 pages are 4 or more pages Pages (26) complete. missing. missing. missing. are missing.
+Grammar/ There are only There are 3 or 4 There are 5 or 6 There are 7 to 9 There are 10 or Spelling l or 2 grammar grammar or grammar or grammar or more grammar or spelling are spelling errors. spelling errors. spelling errors. or spelling errors. errors.
+Writing Style is The writing Writing style Writing style is Writing style is Writing style is Appropriate for style is may be inappropriate inappropriate inappropriate Assignment appropriate for inappropriate or immature on or immature on or immature on each page and or immature on two pages. three pages. more than is on the ninth one page. three pages. grade level.